 - Protection of Personal Data

 In order to ensure the security of personal data, The Company shall implement and oversee security measures necessary for prevention of leakage, loss or damage of personal data.
 Should the handling of any personal data be outsourced to a third party, an agreement with that third party requiring the protection of personal data will be created.
 The Company will provide instructions and supervision to the third party regarding the correct handling of personal data.

 - Continuous Improvements to the Personal Data Protection Policy

 The Company shall continuously review and look for improvements in its Personal Data Protection Policy to match changes in business, social, legal or IT environments.

 - Legal Compliance

 The Company shall comply with all laws, government guidelines and other regulations governing the protection of personal data.

-We do not knowingly collect any personally identifiable information from children below the age requiring parental consent.
+We do not knowingly collect any personally identifiable information from children below the age without requiring parental consent.
 If it is discovered that we have collected personally identifiable information from such children without their parent’s consent, then reasonable measures will be taken to erase the information promptly.

 - Revisions to this Policy